Ashanti’s Photo With Lil’ Kim Sends Fans Into A Meltdown

 If y’all only knew how many Lil’ Kim moments I’ve had…. running with my high school crew sneaking into clubs.. rhyming all her lyrics at all the basement parties… and cursing out my college boyfriend with her verses!!!????
 Nothing but love, admiration and respect for this Queen!!!! ❤️???? @lilkimthequeenbee #womenempowerment

-The duo might be covered in this shot. however, they are no strangers to showing off their body in skimpy outfits.
+The duo might be covered in this shot.
+However, they are no strangers to showing off their body in skimpy outfits.

 Ashanti recently dropped her own clothing line with Pretty Little Thing where she also modeled her own range.